googleapis/google-cloud-node/packages/google-cloud-websecurityscanner/README.md

 Libraries are compatible with all current _active_ and _maintenance_ versions of Node.js.

-Client libraries targetting some end-of-life versions of Node.js are available, and can be installed via npm [dist-tags](https://docs.npmjs.com/cli/dist-tag).
+Client libraries targeting some end-of-life versions of Node.js are available, and can be installed via npm [dist-tags](https://docs.npmjs.com/cli/dist-tag).
 The dist-tags follow the naming convention `legacy-(version)`.